PatrickLeBlanc/ReproduceLTNLDAPaper/README.md

 Simulation_Process_Chain_Dist.R loads Markov Chains produced by the Data_Chain.R script for $K \in \{4,5,7,10\}$ and $C = 10$.
 It processes these into two dataframes: Simulation_abun_df and Simulation_dist_df.
 Simulation_abun_df contains posterior mean estimaets of $\phi_d$ for LTN-LDA and LDA for all values of $K$.
 For each value, it includes a sample ID, a permutation to correct for label switching as $K$ changes, a model ID, and a subcommunity ID.
 Simulation_dist_df contains posterior mean estimates of $\beta_{d,k}$ distributions for LTN-LDA, posterior mean estimates of $\beta_k$ for LTN-LDA, and posterior mean estimates of $\beta_k$ for LDA.
 For each value, we record the corresponding the corresponding leaf number, sample number, distribution ID, and subcommunity ID.
 The subcommunities for Data_dist_df are permuted so that they correspond to the subcommunities in Simulation_abun_df.

+## Other

+In addition to the scripts mentioned above, there are a number of scripts with the prefix Sim as well as one named Generate_Sim_Data.R.
+These allow partial reproduction of the results in the supporting information.

 # Data

 Stores the two data objects used in the paper.